ornlneutronimaging/iMars3D/docs/users/index.rst

    )
    hv.extension("bokeh")  # use default plotting backend bokeh

-Wait for the kernel to return to idel (the extention loading time varies depending on the system).
+Wait for the kernel to return to idle (the extension loading time varies depending on the system).
 Then execute the following command to create the main window

 .. code-block:: python